 Internal LJMU time

-This is available to members of LJMU's Astrophysics Research Institute (ARI) through a separate allocation.
-Proposals are evaluated alongside PATT proposals by the PATT TAG, though time is allocated by the ARI board.
-The current LJMU representative on the PATT TAG is Dr Michael Healy.
+Time is available to members of LJMU's Astrophysics Research Institute (ARI) through a separate allocation.
+Proposals are evaluated alongside PATT proposals by the LT-TAAG described above, though time is formally allocated by the ARI Management Board.
+The current LJMU representative on the LT-TAAG is Dr Michael Healy.

 This is allocated by the Comision de Asignacion de Tiempos of the Instituto de Astrofísica de Canarias - the IAC CAT.
-The various CAT TAG members are listed here.
+The various CAT TAG members are listed on the CAT web site.